 The Plan established a Master Trust Agreement with the Trustee for the purpose of investing assets of the Plan and other savings plans sponsored by Exelon.
-The investment options for the four savings plans that participate in the Master Trust are the same, with the exception of the Exelon Corporation Stock Fund which is only offered in the Plan.
+The investment options for the three savings plans that participate in the Master Trust are the same, with the exception of the Exelon Corporation Stock Fund which through December 31, 2015 was only offered in the Plan.
+The Master Trust is comprised of two master trust investment accounts ("MTIA") - one of which contains primarily real estate investments ("MTIA B") and another for the remaining other investments ("MTIA A").
+The real estate account within the Master Trust is comprised primarily of real estate assets that do not have an observable value (either directly or indirectly) on an established market, and therefore, is being reported separately for Form 5500 purposes.
 Interest and dividends along with net depreciation or appreciation in the fair value of investments are allocated to the Plan on a daily basis based upon the Plan's equitable share of the various investment funds and portfolios that comprise the Master Trust.
 The Plan's Statements of Net Assets Available for Benefits include its share of investments maintained in the Master Trust measured at fair value on a recurring basis.

-At December 31, 2014 and 2013, the Plan's interest in the investments of the Master Trust was approximately 97.83% and 97.42% respectively.

-The net assets of the Master Trust as of December 31, 2014 and 2013 are as follows:
+At December 31, 2015 and 2014, the Plan's interest in the net assets of the Master Trust was approximately 98.01% and 97.83% respectively.
+The net assets of the Master Trust as of December 31, 2015 and 2014 are as follows: